rmsander/learning-machine_learning/README.md

 4. `Keras`
 5. `PyTorch`
 6. `pandas`

+* Under `python/reinforcement_learning`, you can find some code for deep reinforcement learning from pixels.

+* Under `python/adversarial_search`, you can find an application of Python to solving the game of 2048 using adversarial search techniques.

 ## C++ Programming
 Exercises and examples for programming in C++ can be found in `./c++/`.
 These examples are mainly derived from exercises with programming drones for autonomous racing in MIT's 16.485: Visual Navigation for Autonomous Vehicles course.
 Some examples of code include: